nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

-onto the channel with a particular signal power, are copied to all of the other ``ns3::YansWifiPhy`` objects after the signal power is reduced due to the propagation loss model(s), and after a delay corresponding to transmission (serialization) delay and propagation delay due any channel propagation delay model (typically due to speed-of-light delay between the positions of the devices).
+onto the channel with a particular signal power, are copied to all of the other ``ns3::YansWifiPhy`` objects after the signal power is reduced due to the propagation loss model(s), and after a delay corresponding to transmission (serialization) delay and propagation delay due to any channel propagation delay model (typically due to speed-of-light delay between the positions of the devices).